Deathwong/cagnotte/readme.md

     ```sh
     cd cagnotte
     ```

-3. Build the project using Maven:
+3. Start the database using Docker Compose:
     ```sh
-    mvn clean install
-    ```
-4. Start the application using Docker Compose:
-    ```sh
     docker-compose up
     ```
    The Docker Compose file can be found [here](./docker-compose.yml).
 If you do not have Docker, you can download it [here](https://www.docker.com/products/docker-desktop).

-5. Set up the PostgreSQL database by executing the provided SQL scripts:
+4. Set up the PostgreSQL database by executing the provided SQL scripts:
     ```sql
     CREATE SEQUENCE client_sequence START 1 INCREMENT 1;
     CREATE SEQUENCE transaction_sequence START 1 INCREMENT 1;